-Place the dried corn husks in a large pot (not the pressure cooking pot) and cover with water.
-Place a heavy plate or a smaller pot full of water on top of husks to keep them in the water.
+- Place the dried corn husks in a large pot (not the pressure cooking pot) and cover with water.
+Place a heavy plate or a smaller pot full of water on top of husks to keep them submerged.
 Let soak for 3 hours or up to 1 day, flipping occasionally until husks are softened.

-Add 2 cups water, onion, garlic, chili powders, 1 teaspoon salt, pepper and cumin to the pressure cooking pot and stir to combine.
+- Add the water, onion, garlic, both chili powders, salt, pepper and cumin to the pressure cooking pot and stir to combine.
 Add pork and lock the lid in place.

-Select High Pressure and set the timer for 75 minutes.
-When beep sounds, turn off pressure cooker and use a natural pressure release for 10 minutes, then use a quick pressure release to release any remaining pressure.
-When valve drops carefully remove lid.
-Remove the meat from the pressure cooker and shred with two forks, discard excess fat as you shredded.
+- Select High Pressure and 75 minutes cook time.
+When the cook time ends, allow the pressure to release naturally for 10 minutes, then finish with a quick pressure release.
+When the valve drops, carefully remove the lid.
+Transfer the meat from the pressure cooker to a bowl and shred with two forks.
+Discard any excess fat as you shred.

-Strain cooking liquid and reserve to make the masa.
-At this point, you can chill the cooking liquid in the fridge overnight and discarded the fat on top the next day.)
+- Strain the cooking liquid and reserve to make the masa.
+At this point, you can chill the cooking liquid in the fridge for several hours or overnight to easily skim the fat off the top.

-Place shredded pork in mixing bowl and season to taste with additional chili powder, salt and cumin.
-As you season the meat, add a small amount of cooking liquid to moisten meat, but it should not be runny.
+- Taste and season the shredded pork with additional chili powder, salt and cumin.
+As you season the meat, add a small amount of cooking liquid to moisten.
+Take care not to add too much—you don’t want it to be runny.

-Prepare the masa filling: In a stand mixer mix masa, shortening, oil, 2 teaspoons salt, and baking powder.
-Add remaining reserved cooking liquid with more hot water as needed and beat at medium or higher until fluffy with a loose cookie dough consistency.
+- In a stand mixer, mix masa, shortening, oil, salt, and baking powder.
+Add the reserved cooking liquid with more hot water as needed and beat at medium speed or higher until fluffy.
+The dough should resemble a loose cookie dough.

-Unfold 2 corn husks onto a work surface.
-Take 1/4 cup of masa and, starting near the top of the husk, using damp fingers press it out into a 4 inch square, leaving 2-3 inches at the bottom of the husk.
-Place a heaping tablespoon of the filling in a line down the center of the masa.
+- Unfold 2 corn husks onto a work surface.
+Take ¼ cup of masa and, starting near the top of the husk and using damp fingers, press the masa into a 4-inch square, leaving a 2-3 inch border on the bottom of the husk.
+Place a heaping tablespoon of the pork filling in a line down the center of the masa.